 A. The Mock Trial competition involves timed presentations.
 The clerk is the official neutral timekeeper for the trial.
 The clerk must keep accurate time for both teams, provide time remaining warnings, and complete a timesheet.
 In addition, any member of the team presenting defense may serve as an unofficial timer.
 This unofficial timer must be identified before the trial begins.

-To avoid timing issues, both the clerk and unofficial timers may communicate in a manner to be determined by the San Diego County Mock Trial Committee for time checks during the trial.
+To avoid timing issues, both the clerk and unofficial timers must sit next to each other during the trial and may communicate with each other.